return to homepage

 Front Porch Columns

-Front porch columns and porch posts are built or remodeled are commonly made from wood, fiberglass, FRP, stone, or other material.
 Not only do porch columns serve an important structural role, they also come in various decorative styles for instant curb appeal.

-Versatile, you can easily use porch column wraps to change the look of your porch dramatically You can make round columns square or rectangular and square columns round!
+Versatile, you can easily use porch column wraps to change the look of your porch dramatically.
+You can make round columns square or rectangular and square columns round!

 Photo courtesy of Au Petit Chateau